Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning, Lever 4: High-Quality Instructional Materials and Assessments, Lever 5: Effective Instruction

-Strategy 2: Grade level math intervention based on data, identify student academic needs for tier 2 support and provide push in intervention in small groups.
+Strategy 2: Grade level flexible groupings based on data, identify students academic needs for tier 2 support and provide push in intervention in small groups.

 Strategy's Expected Result/Impact: Student performance growth as measured by district math assessment, report cards